"Teaching children about the natural would should be treated as one of the most important events in their lives." — Thomas Berry

 The name Kinderclass is borrowed from the German word Kindergarten, which literally translates to “children’s garden.”
 A garden for children is the image we choose to carry on behalf of the young child: a place where childhood is considered a valid and honorable experience—not a time to be rushed toward adulthood.

-In the Preschool and Kindergarten, a child will gradually become accustomed to working within a group, listening to stories, interacting with a teacher, and following a daily routine, while at the same time being aided in his or her development as an individual through the encouragement of creative play, practical life skills, and artistic opportunities.
+In the Preschool, a child will gradually become accustomed to working within a group, listening to stories, interacting with a teacher, and following a daily routine, while at the same time being aided in his or her development as an individual through the encouragement of creative play, practical life skills, and artistic opportunities.
 The teacher deeply understands the young child and the need for movement, as well as the child’s devotion to learning about the world through imitating everything he or she experiences.
 For more about Waldorf early childhood education, we invite you to read an article called "The Essentials of Waldorf Early Childhood," which you can download here.

 Core Activities of Our Program